Hamilton Health Center Women, Infants, and Children (WIC) Program

-- Woman who is pregnant or had a baby in the past 6 months or 12 months if breastfeeding
+- Be a woman who is pregnant or had a baby in the past 6 months or 12 months if breastfeeding

-- Infants and children under the age of 5
+- Have infants and children under the age of 5

 - Have a household gross income that does not exceed 185 percent of the U.S. Poverty Income Guidelines.
-For example, a family of four can earn up to $45,510 annually effective July 1, 2017, and be income eligible for the WIC Program.
+For example, Effective July 1, 2021, a household of 4 can earn up to $49,025 gross.
 Each unborn infant is included in the household size.

 - Must also have a qualifying medical or nutrition risk, which is determined at the WIC certification appointment.

 - Must have a household gross income (before taxes) that does not exceed 185 percent of the U.S. Poverty Income Guidelines.
-For example, a family of four can earn up to $45,510 annually effective July 1, 2017, and be income eligible for the WIC Program.
+Effective July 1, 2021, a household of 4 can earn up to $49,025 gross and be income eligible for the WIC Program.
 Each unborn infant is included in the household size.